thepolarbear0818/blog/pages/docs/faq.md

 # Frequently Asked Questions

-This FAQ documents version 3.0 of the settings.
-Please always upgrade to the latest version of the browser available.
+This FAQ documents version 4.0 of the settings.
+Please always upgrade to the latest version of the browser.
 If your question is not answered here, you can try to get answers in our [Gitter](https://gitter.im/librewolf-community/librewolf) / [Matrix](https://app.element.io/#/room/#librewolf:matrix.org) room, or on [r/LibreWolf](https://www.reddit.com/r/LibreWolf/) and [c/LibreWolf](https://lemmy.ml/c/librewolf).

-Alternatively you could check the parts in the firefox documentation that could be relevant:
+Alternatively, you could check the parts in the Firefox documentation that could be relevant:

 - [Protect your privacy](https://support.mozilla.org/en-US/products/firefox/protect-your-privacy).